 Video can generate interest in your company before, during and after the show.
 It is eye-catching, tech-savvy and, when done well, entertaining.
 And video works.
 Studies show 46 percent of people who view a video take some sort of pro-active action afterward.
 Be ready for your next tradeshow by keeping these video best practices in mind:

-- Generate interest before the show: Video is a great way to pique interest about your company before the show even starts.
+Video is a great way to pique interest about your company before the show even starts.
 It can provide a sneak peek about what your company will be introducing, showing or promoting at the trade show.
 Post video on your website and share links via press releases, email and social media posts.
 Imprint your video’s URL on trade show swag, such as a Tool Pen Kit or tradeshow tote, and mail it to your best prospects, along with a handwritten invite to see you at the show.

-- Keep it short: Keep the five-second attention span in mind when creating your video.
+Keep the five-second attention span in mind when creating your video.
 It should deliver information quickly—ideally, videos should be 30 seconds or less and run on a continuous loop.
 Research shows most will stop viewing videos after one minute.
 Thank those who stop at your booth with a gift.
 Logo’d PopSockets® Phone Stands or phone stand amps make watching mobile video a breeze.

-- Focus on visual: Trade shows are busy places.
+Trade shows are busy places.
 You have the distractions of background chatter, surrounding booth noise and overhead announcements competing for attendees’ attention.
 A video that relies on audio instead of visual risks its message getting lost in the noise.
 To avoid this, make sure your video shows instead of tells.
 Use high quality footage or imagery to display products and demonstrate processes while using text instead of a voiceover.

-- Avoid recreating the wheel: Remember that video you shot and used prior to the show?
+Remember that video you shot and used prior to the show?
 Reuse it!
 Did you produce a product demo clip or a video announcement for a new service line?
 Take it to the show!
 The beautiful thing about video is that it’s easy to edit.
 Make changes where needed to ensure the video’s relevance and share it again and again!

-- Use B-roll for a post-show recap: Remember to take some footage from the day of the trade show, and use it for your next production.
+Remember to take some footage from the day of the trade show, and use it for your next production.
 B-roll video that captures the day’s events makes for a great post-show gift.
 Send your video on a business card USB or Lanyard USB Drive along with a note that says, “Thanks for stopping by—let’s meet again soon!”

 Video is an effective way to engage and capture the attention of your audience.
 Get rolling today with these tips and best practices (plus some of our trade show swag ideas).
 Ready, set, shoot!